 - Accidental injuries, such as burns, falls, or car crashes.

 - Violent behaviour, affecting the drinker and others

 In addition to these immediate risks, other long-term health consequences can also be the result of binge drinking: heart disease, liver disease, stroke, high blood pressure, cancer, and more.

-How a Developing Brain is Affected By Binge Drinking
+Dangers Of Binge Drinking: How a Developing Brain is Affected

 The brain is still developing in the teenage years, making this age group highly susceptible to long-term mental problems from heavy drinking.
 When alcohol is consumed, it has an effect on nerve cells.
 This disrupts the way the brain communicates with other parts of the body.

 When these neurotransmitters are disrupted by alcohol consumption in the teenage years, it affects two important parts of the brain:

 Prefrontal Lobe: The prefrontal part of the brain is used for decision making, judgment, planning, language, and impulse control.
 During the teenage years, significant changes happen in this part of the brain.
 Alcohol use by teenagers causes this area to shrink, which could affect the teen’s ability to make wise decisions.